-The City of Brampton is seeking approval of funding applications submitted under the Active Transportation Fund.
+The City of Brampton is pursuing funding for this project through the Active Transportation Fund.

 Fix-it Program

 The ATMP's "Fix-it Program" is an implementation tactic focused on enhancing the existing network by completing critical gaps with proper pedestrian and/or cycling crossings.
 In 2021, the City of Brampton implemented proper crossings (pedestrian crossings, signalized crossings or uncontrolled crossings) at 21 locations where recreational trails or primary park paths intersect with existing roadways and in 2022, plan to implement an additional 20 crossings.